-Colonel Paul Cotellesso is the Dean, The Civil Engineer School, AFIT, Air Force Institute of Technology, Wright Patterson AFB, OH.
+Colonel Paul Cotellesso is the Commander, Air University Detachment 1, Air Force Institute of Technology, Wright Patterson AFB, OH.

 He was commissioned as an officer in 1991, after graduating with a Bachelor of Science degree in Civil Engineering from Worcester Polytechnic Institute.
 In 1996, he completed a Master of Science degree in Environmental Management from West Coast University.
 He earned his Doctor of Philosophy in Civil Engineering from the Ohio State University in 2009.

 He graduated from Squadron Officer School in 1997, completed Air Command and Staff College, and Air War College in 2005 and 2009, respectively.